CAMPAGNOLO BORA WTO 33 DISC – GREAT LOOKS AND ENGINEERING

 Despite their 33mm low-profile depth, the Bora WTO 33 rides more like a smooth-rolling all-around wheelset that isn’t affected by crosswinds than a highly responsive, fast accelerating wheelset to take on your next alpine climbing vacation.
 Its 1512 gram measured weight (including pre-installed rim strips but not tubeless valves) is also in line with today’s all-around road disc wheelsets.

-If the Campagnolo Bora WTO 33 Disc Brake’s combination of looks, engineering, and performance suits you, you can order them starting at USD$1730, £1,600, €1,830 using these links to the wheelset’s page at Competitive Cyclist and Merlin Cycles, stores I recommend for their combination of low prices and high customer satisfaction ratings on a broad selection of enthusiast-level cycling gear.
+If the Campagnolo Bora WTO 33 Disc Brake’s combination of looks, engineering, and performance suits you, you can order them starting at USD$1730, £1,600, €1,830 using these links to the wheelset’s page at Competitive Cyclist, Tredz, and Wiggle, stores I recommend for their combination of low prices and high customer satisfaction ratings on a broad selection of enthusiast-level cycling gear.

 In The Know Cycling supports you by doing hours of independent and comparative evaluations to find and recommend the best road cycling gear and kit to improve your riding experience.